LocalEpi/LEMMA/README.md

 - Date of first intervention: Specify the date of the first public health intervention.

 - Re multiplier: Specify the impact of the first intervention in terms of multiplicative reductions in the basic reproductive number.
-Supposed this is 60%.
+Suppose this is 60%.
 Then the effective reproductive number after the first intervention would be Re= 0.6*R0, where R0 is the basic reproductive number provided on Row 4.

 - Days to reach new Re: LEMMA assumes the effects of interventions do not happen instantaneously.
 Therefore, specify the number of days to reach the new effective reproductive number.